-As of January 31, 2005, John R. Bertucci, our Chairman and Chief Executive Officer and certain members of his family, in the aggregate, beneficially owned approximately 18% of our outstanding common stock.
+As of September 30, 2005, John R. Bertucci, our Executive Chairman, and certain members of his family, in the aggregate, beneficially owned approximately 17% of our outstanding common stock.
 As a result, these stockholders, acting together, are able to exert substantial influence over our actions.
-Pursuant to the acquisition of the ENI Business of Emerson Electric Co. ("Emerson"), we issued approximately 12,000,000 shares of common stock to Emerson and its wholly owned subsidiary, Astec America, Inc. Emerson owned approximately 19% of our outstanding common stock as of January 31, 2005, and James G. Berges, the President and a director of Emerson, is a member of our board of directors.
+Pursuant to the acquisition of the ENI Business of Emerson Electric Co. ("Emerson"), we issued approximately 12,000,000 shares of common stock to Emerson and its wholly owned subsidiary, Astec America, Inc. Emerson owned approximately 18% of our outstanding common stock as of September 30, 2005, and James G. Berges, a representative of Emerson, is a member of our board of directors.
 Accordingly, Emerson is able to exert substantial influence over our actions.